getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

     [{% asset rookout/rookout_screen_1.png alt="Sentry modal indicating that permissions need installation." %}]({% asset rookout/rookout_screen_1.png @path %})

+## A/B Testing

+These integrations will connect your Sentry to A/B testing platforms to give you better insight when users in one of your test groups are encountering errors.

 ### Split

 The Split integration quickly processes and displays Sentry exception data in the Split platform as track events for analysis.
 You can control what environments and traffic types you're capturing exceptions for in the Split dashboard without having to touch any code.

 The Split integration is only available for organizations on the Business and Enterprise plans.

+{% include components/alert.html
+  title="Note"
+  content="This integration **won't** work with self-hosted Sentry." level="warning"
+%}

 #### Install and Configure Split